philadams-zz/philadams.net/src/quotes.md

 > discipline time; decide what you want or ought to do during the day, then
 > always do it at exactly the same moment every day, and passion will give you
 > no trouble. _W.H.
 Auden_

 -
+> Right is right even if no one is doing it; wrong is wrong even if everyone is
+> doing it. _St.
+Augustine_

+-
 > The truth is like a lion.
 You don't have to defend it.
 Let it loose.